 - Tampons are easy to find wherever you shop for personal hygiene items, which makes them convenient to purchase when needed.

-- Menstrual fluid is absorbed by the tampon instead of sitting on top of your vaginal walls, which some people find more comfortable.
+- Menstrual fluid is absorbed by the tampon instead of sitting high in the tract, which some people find more comfortable.

 - The average woman will use up to 16,120 tampons over a lifetime.
 The average cost (at the time of writing this article) was 20 Tampax for £1.90.
 Ignoring inflation costs, that’s roughly £1500 per menstruating woman spent on disposable tampons over their lifetime.